amp template

 The main upgrades one can consider: Firmware, Tires, Battery.

-Things to note would be that the slightly higher top speed ~30 km/h it allows is really only while the battery is in the full state.
-It drops back to the normal 26-27 km/h pretty quickly (2-3km).
+1. FIRMWARE - It is very easy to change some performance aspects in the firmware using a utility made for android phones.
+Visit Rollerplasch for more info.
+My own settings below.
+Things to note would be that the slightly higher top speed ~29 km/h it allows is really only while the battery is in the full state.
+It drops back to the normal 25-26 km/h pretty quickly.
 The top speed is related to voltage supplied and the resistance of the motor.
-Basically, a higher top speed needs a different motor or a higher voltage battery.
-The main benefit of the firmware is better hill climbing ability .
-Note: don't use "Russian throttle" as it turns off the speed limits you set entirely!
-KERS (e-brake) is set to 40 and this really helps save the life of the motor.
-Stock firmware KERS cooks the motor constantly.
-Also, make sure to turn the e-brake to "Weak" via the app.
+Basically, a higher top speed needs a different motor.
+The main benefit of the firmware is better hill climbing ability.

 3. EXTRA BATTERY - The M365 goes about 19km on a full charge at full power.
 Under 50% battery will also mean a noticable drop in power.
 So if you want to cruise for longer adding an extra battery may work for you, unless you go for a clone scooter with a better range built in but unknown quality and reliability.

 4. FOLDING LOCK - There is a hook/lock which tightens at the folding joint.
 You can test to see what it is made of with a magnet.
-If it is magnetic then it is (hopefully better) steel.
+If it is magnetic then it is good steel.
 If it is not magnetic then it is very prone to breaking and should be replaced!
 There is also a joint pin that can be replaced with a higher spec steel version.
 I am not sure when Xiaomi started using an uprated version but the Dec 2018 units from PB seem to be ok.

 5. REAR FENDER SUPPORT - This can be bought online or made simply enough from 20x1.6mm aluminium strap from your local hardware store.
 Wrapped in your favourite colour heat shrink wrap it will look great.
-Also needs flat head screws or washers to hold under rear light mount and 3D spacer that gives room to attach on sides of wheel.
+Also, you can cover the wire inside the fender with a layer of hot glue to protect from rubbing.

 6. REAR LIGHT HOLDER - This is only if you have installed the rear fender support; a short piece of aluminium can be bent and screwed to the fender in a good location above the existing light.
 A rechargable red flashing light can then be added.

 9. M365 PRO DASHBOARD - If you want the dash to show you speed then swapping to the Pro dash and using Pro firmware works.
-The video from Pirate shows the whole process to get the Pro Dash up and running on a normal m365.
-Before changing display, with original display connected you should flash 1,55 with downG, after that, turn off, and assemble new display.

 Handy Links